 More About The Farmer’s Dog

-The Farmer’s Dog was started when two dog lovers were frustrated by the lack of quality in the foods that they were buying.
-They believed that highly processed kibble should not be marketed as “natural” or “health food,” and they wanted to create something healthier and better for their dogs (and for your dogs!).
-When one of their dogs had digestive issues, her dad began cooking human food for her and her problems cleared up.
+The Farmer’s Dog was started after two dog dads became frustrated by the lack of quality in the dog foods they were buying.
+Fed up that highly-processed, low-quality kibble was marketed as “healthy,” they set out to create something more nutritious for their dogs (and for your dogs!).
 From there, the idea was born that dogs don’t have to eat commercialized kibble in order to be healthy and, in fact, they could be healthier without that type of food in their diets at all.

 How It Works